Battle of the Bulge: George S. Patton and the U.S. Army's Finest Hour of World War II

 There was no shortage of bravery in the American ranks, but the intensity of the German offensive could only be overcome by a master of command who knew how to strike fast and hard.
 Luckily for the Americans, they had just the man.
 Lieutenant General George S. Patton Jr. was ready to meet the enemy head-on.

 On the eve of his big counterattack during the Battle of the Bulge, Patton wrote to his wife, “Destiny sent for me in a hurry when things got tight.
 Perhaps God saved me for this effort.”
 Based on the information his Third Army’s intelligence had intercepted, Patton suspected that the Germans were up to something and when word came that the First Army was under attack, he immediately alerted his staff to plan for the possibility of moving his troops to the frontline of the crisis to help repel the enemy.
-Nicknamed "Old Blood and Guts," Patton was the hardest fighting commander in the United States Army and when the Supreme Allied Commander, General Dwight D. Eisenhower called on him, he was passionately resolved to save the day, just like he had done before in the war.
+Nicknamed "Old Blood and Guts," Patton was the hardest fighting commander in the United States Army.
+When the Supreme Allied Commander, General Dwight D. Eisenhower, called on him, he was passionately determined to save the day, just like he had done before in the war.

 General George S. Patton Jr. When asked which American commander impressed him most during World War Two, German Field Marshal Gerd von Rundstedt replied, “Patton was your best.”
 (Photo Credit: Library of Congress)

 Repositioning his battle-hardened Third Army where it was needed was no easy task.
 Patton had to withdraw his force from its current fighting front while it was “locked in combat with the enemy, wheeling it 90 degrees, and then transporting it with all its accoutrements over icy roads in subfreezing weather more than a hundred miles north to fight a battle against an attacking force,” as Groom explains.
 It was a task that only a master commander like Patton could have pulled off, and he certainly did.